4GeeksAcademy/python-beginner-programming-exercises/exercises/06-String-Concatenation/README.md

 # `06` String Concatenation

-String concatenation is a common task in programming that involves combining or linking two strings together.
+String concatenation is a common task in programming that involves combining or linking two or more strings together.

-You can think of this process as similar to connecting two train cars.
+You can think of this process as similar to connecting two or more train cars.
 If each string is a train car, concatenation is the coupling that joins them to form a single train.

-In Python, you can concatenate, or join together, two strings using the `+` operator.
+In Python, you can concatenate, or join together, two or more strings using the `+` operator.
 This is how it works:

 ```py